bxf12315/license-expression-copyleft/README.md

 ## License

-This project uses the MIT license, see [LICENSE](LICENSE) file for details.
+This project uses the Apache-2.0 license, see [LICENSE](LICENSE) file for details.